 We have also agreed to reimburse certain of the representative's out of pocket expenses not to exceed \$80,000 in the aggregate, including the fees of underwriters' counsel, which will not exceed \$65,000 and IPREO software related expenses, background check expenses, tombstones and marketing related expenses including roadshow expenses.
+We may pay certain fees, in amounts that have yet to be determined, to foreign finders who are not affiliated with the underwriters and are not members of FINRA.

-We estimate that the total expenses of the offering payable by us, excluding the total underwriting discounts, commissions and underwriter expense reimbursement but including any foreign finders and tail fees, if any, will be approximately \$0.53 million.
+We estimate that the total expenses of the offering payable by us, excluding the total underwriting discounts, commissions and underwriter expense reimbursement will be approximately \$0.35 million.